 and National Socialist racial views, see Peter Staudenmaier's

 messages appended to "Races".

 A note on context:

 Proponents of Waldorf education and Anthroposophy often depict Rudolf Steiner as liberal and enlightened.
 By today’s standards, this depiction is false.
 Steiner was a racist and a German nationalist; he was an occultist who recoiled from modernity.
 Only within the context of his historical period — the late 19th and early 20th centuries, in Austria and Germany — could he be deemed forward-thinking.
 His racism was milder than that preached by many of his contemporaries.
-Likewise, his Germanic chauvinism was muted by the standards of his day.
+Likewise, his Germanic chauvinism was relatively muted, compared with many of his contemporaries'.
 Thus, Steiner may be considered relatively liberal within the society in which he lived.
-Seen from our vantage point today, however, his teachings are recognizably backward and injurious.
+Seen from our vantage point today, however, his teachings are recognizably backward and destructive.

 Here are some brief excerpts from a study of occult influences in Germany between 1890 and 1935.
 This period encloses the years when Steiner joined the Theosophical movement (1902), established Anthroposophy as a separate movement (1913), and founded Waldorf education (1919).
 The author, Nicholas Goodrick-Clarke, focuses on the Ariosophists.
 Numerous themes in Ariosophical teachings can also be found in Anthroposophy, although — to repeat — Steiner developed these themes in less objectionable form.